Building an automated testing system for graphical software using QtTesting

 Running Tests

 QtTesting has been successfully applied in software such as VTK, ParaView, but no test cases are available publicly.
-Fortunately, the general-purpose engineering simulation software WELSIM not only uses QtTesting as the GUI testing framework but also open-sourced all test cases.
+Fortunately, the general-purpose engineering simulation software WELSIM not only uses QtTesting as the GUI testing framework, but also open-sourced all test cases.
 Users can download WELSIM and the test cases to experience automated testing based on QtTesting.

 welsim_test_case_github

-WELSIM’s automated testing user interface is based on the interface of QtTesting, with some additional features, such as:
+WELSIM’s automated testing user interface is based on the interface of QtTesting, with additional features, such as:

 1. Support for reading *.wstb files, which contain a set of *.xml files, allowing for easier reading of multiple test cases at once.